Central Coast Strategy for Economic Growth

 The District drives knowledge creation, talent development and industry collaboration, acting as a beacon for leading businesses in food production, health and manufacturing.

 The Central Coast Strategy for Economic Growth was informed by community consultation beginning in 2020.
-Its delivery will be further supported by the Six Cities Region Plan, to be developed during 2023.
+Its delivery will be further supported by the Six Cities Region Plan, to be developed during 2023 and finalised in 2024.